kind2-mc/kind2/doc/usr/content/2_input/1_lustre.md

 > introducing the semantics of lustre clocks.
 As discussed below, they are only
 > legal when used inside a `merge`, hence making them safe clock-wise.
 >
 > Also, `activate` is actually not a legal Lustre v6 operator.
+It is however
+> legal in Scade 6.

 A `merge` is an operator combining several streams defined on **complementary** clocks.
 There is two ways to define a stream on a clock.
 First, by wrapping its